YueErro/udacity_robotics_sw_engineer/4-localization/concepts.md

   ```
 * Programming quiz: Importance Weight

-  So far, you’ve generated the particles and simulated motion.
+  So far, you've generated the particles and simulated motion.
 Now, you should assign an **importance weight** to each one of the generated particles.
 Scroll down to the main function. follow the instructions and generate a weight vector which holds the weight values of the 1000 particles.
   ```cpp
   //####   DON'T MODIFY ANYTHING ABOVE HERE!
 ENTER CODE BELOW ####